jjfiv/GuessingGame/README.md

 4. Click "Next"
 5. Make sure the project you are exporting is checked.
-6. Fill in the "To archive file:" field with "YourEmail-P0.zip" e.g., I do "jjfoley-P0.zip" You can use the "Browse" button to choose another place for it, like your desktop.
+6. Fill in the "To archive file:" field with "YourEmail-P0.zip" e.g., I do "jjfoley-P0.zip"
+    ***You probably should use the "Browse" button to choose another place for it, like your desktop.*** -- you may get an error if you don't.
 6. Make sure "Save in zip format" is checked.
 7. Click "Finish"
 8. Upload that zip file to Moodle!